chrisluedtke/cy-automation-library/README.md

 1. Install Python 3.8.
 If you are new to Python, [see this guide](README-setup-python.md).
 2. [Install GitHub Desktop](https://desktop.github.com/) and clone this repository to your computer.
-3. In your console, create a virtual environment and activate it.
+3. In your console (Command Prompt), navigate to the project folder, create a virtual environment, and activate it.
     ```console
     python -m venv env
     ```